10cc

-10cc are an English rock band formed in Stockport, southeast of Manchester, in 1972.
-The group initially consisted of four musicians, Graham Gouldman, Eric Stewart, Kevin Godley and Lol Creme, who had written and recorded together since 1968.
+10cc are an English rock band formed in 1972 by four musicians who had written and recorded together at their own studio, Strawberry Studios, in Stockport near Manchester since 1968.
+The group initially consisted of Graham Gouldman, Eric Stewart, Kevin Godley, and Lol Creme.
 The four members contributed to songwriting, working together in various permutations.
 Godley and Creme’s songwriting has been said to be inspired by art and cinema.
 The four members were multi-instrumentalists, singers, writers and producers.
-Most of the band's records were recorded at their own Strawberry Studios (North) in Stockport and Strawberry Studios (South) in Dorking, with most of those engineered by Stewart.
+Most of the band's records were recorded at their own Strawberry Studios (North) in Stockport and Strawberry Studios (South) in Dorking, with the majority of those engineered by Stewart.

 From 1972 to 1978, 10cc had five consecutive UK top-ten albums: Sheet Music (1974), The Original Soundtrack (1975), How Dare You!
 (1976), Deceptive Bends (1977), and Bloody Tourists (1978).
-10cc also had twelve singles reach the UK Top 40, three of which were the chart-toppers "Rubber Bullets" (1973), "I'm Not in Love" (1975), and "Dreadlock Holiday" (1978).
-"I'm Not in Love" was their breakthrough worldwide hit, and is known for its innovative backing track.
+10cc had twelve singles reach the UK Top 40, three of which were chart-toppers "Rubber Bullets" (1973), "I'm Not in Love" (1975), and "Dreadlock Holiday" (1978).
+"I'm Not in Love" was their breakthrough worldwide hit and is known for its innovative backing track.

-In 1976, Godley and Creme quit the band to concentrate on developing an electronic music device, "The Gizmo", and being in video production and music as Godley & Creme.
-Stewart left the band in 1995.
+In 1976, Godley and Creme left 10cc to concentrate on developing an electronic music device, "The Gizmo", and being in video production and music as a duo.
+Stewart left the band in 1995, after which they did not record or release any further studio albums.
 Since 1999, Gouldman has led a touring version of 10cc.

-First collaborations
+1963–1968: Early days; The Mockingbirds; The Mindbenders

-Three of the founding members of 10cc were childhood friends in the Manchester area.
-As boys, Godley and Creme knew each other; Gouldman and Godley attended the same secondary school, and their musical enthusiasm led to their playing at the local Jewish Lads' Brigade.
+Lol Creme, Kevin Godley, and Graham Gouldman were childhood friends in the Manchester area.
+As boys, Godley and Creme knew each other, and remained in touch while studying at separate art colleges; Gouldman and Godley attended the same secondary school, and their musical enthusiasm led to their playing at the local Jewish Lads' Brigade.
+Eric Stewart was born in Droylsden, a housing overflow area for neighbouring Manchester, and now part of Greater Manchester.
+Godley and Creme studied at art college until 1968.
+Creme was at Birmingham School of Art where he gained a BA degree, while Godley was at Stoke-on-Trent Regional College of Art (now Stoke-on-Trent College of Art).

-1964–1969: Early bands

-Their first recorded collaboration was in 1964, when Gouldman's band The Whirlwinds recorded the Lol Creme composition "Baby Not Like You", as the B-side of their only single, "Look At Me".
-The Whirlwinds then changed members and name, becoming The Mockingbirds (including singer-guitarist Gouldman, bassist Bernard Basso and drummer Kevin Godley, formerly of The Sabres with Creme).
-The Mockingbirds recorded five singles in 1965–66 without any success, before dissolving.
-The guitarist in both The Whirlwinds and The Mockingbirds was Stephen Jacobson, brother of writer Howard Jacobson.
+While at art college, Godley played briefly in local band The Sabres (later to become The Magic Lanterns), while in 1963 Gouldman formed The Whirlwinds, which in 1964 released the first collaboration between any of the four future 10cc members when Gouldman and The Whirlwinds recorded the Lol Creme composition "Baby Not Like You", as the B-side of their only single, "Look At Me".
+The Whirlwinds then changed their name to The Mockingbirds, with Gouldman on bass, and Godley joining as drummer.
+The Mockingbirds recorded five singles in 1965 and 1966, including "That's How (It's Gonna Stay)" (1965), without any success, before dissolving.